V&A Special Project Venice Biennale 2021 – Three British Mosques

 These 3D scans capture an otherwise unrecorded stage of the history of Britain’s religious architecture.
 The scans will enter the V&A collection as permanent digital artefacts to create an archived record of sometimes ephemeral and undocumented religious buildings as socially constructed places of worship.
 Without this research, a significant period in the informal architectural history of religious architecture in Britain would have disappeared without trace.

-Old Kent Road Mosque
+Lidar scans of Old Kent Road Mosque.

-Brick Lane Mosque
+Lidar scans of Brick Lane Mosque